vlandham/captain_z/out/captain_z.md

 Up into the air the two girls went, but instead of falling back down, they hung there weightless.
 It felt as if they were in the ocean, coasting along on a strong current.

 Lucy had butterflies in her stomach as they slowly drifted towards Orion and Captain Z who were waiting for them.
 She had time to look back to see the two guards teetering on the edge of the building they had just jumped from.
-They were still reaching out over the edge towards the two girls even though they were now too far away to catch.
+The guards were still reaching out over the edge towards the two girls even though they were now too far away to catch.
 The guards were more confused then angry, completely astonished by what they were watching.

 The girls reached the other rooftop, but were still high in the air.
 Captain Z grabbed Nova's leg to pull them both down to the ground.
 All three children looked at the captain, their eyes full of questions.

 "This was the treasure from Castle Island," Captain Z tried to explain.
-"These feathers are magical somehow."
+"These feathers I found, they are magical somehow."

 The guards started shouting to one another.
 They were too afraid to attempt the jump, but they hadn't given up the chase.
-They were running back to the ladder to follow the crew through the alley.
+They were running back to the ladder to follow Captain Z and her crew through the alley.

 "Come on," Captain Z said to the children.
 "They'll never catch us if we keep jumping."